 The cost of purchase orders and invoices are the most disputed KPIs in the procure-to-pay process.
 The cost to process these purchasing documents internally often includes a staggering list of variables.

 It is generally defined as the percentage of an organization’s spend that falls under some form of management (approved supplier, authorized purchase, visibility) by the procurement team.

 Procurement ROI determines the cost effectiveness of a procurement department.
 It is best suited for internal analysis.

 Procurement ROI = Annual cost savings/Annual cost of procurement

 A recent Gartner report claims that by 2025, more than 50% of organizations around the world will have a cloud-based procure-to-pay suite in place.
-The procure-to-pay automation process is gaining traction, as organizations learn more about the benefits and cost-saving opportunities of using procurement software.
+Cloud-based procurement tools like Kissflow are gaining traction, as organizations learn more about the benefits and cost-saving opportunities of using procurement software.

 Procure-to-pay software integrates purchase requisitions, purchase orders, goods receipts, and invoices in a single interface.
 Procure-to-pay automation can streamline the process, optimize spend, improve compliance, reduce cost, and mitigate risk.

-Procure-to-pay automation tools like KiSSFLOW deliver a number of functionalities including:
+Comprehensive procure-to-pay solutions like like Kissflow deliver a number of functionalities including: